Next: , Previous: Top, Up: Top

 1 Overview

-GNU Teseq is a tool for translating files that contain control characters and terminal control sequences, into human-understandable text.
-It is intended to aid in debugging problems in terminal emulators, software that makes use of special terminal features, and interactions between the two.
+GNU Teseq (the author pronounces it: "tea" + "seek") is a tool for analyzing files that contain control characters and terminal control sequences, by printing these control sequences and their meanings in readable English.
+It is intended to be useful for debugging terminal emulators, and programs that make heavy use of advanced terminal features such as cursor movement, coloring, and other effects.

 GNU Teseq is free software.
 See Copying, for copying conditions.